 You’re hanging out with a bunch of friends / acquaintances and you’re minding your own business, listening to music because you need to rest and because your introverted self needs a bit of solitude to recharge.
 You don’t feel like talking much because you’re tired but you’re perfectly fine doing your thing, letting the others do theirs.
 You don’t want to drag people down by forcing yourself to participate in their activities, so you politely decline.

 Suddenly, people start giving you the cold shoulder.
 A close friend of yours asks if you’re okay, to which you reply that you’re fine and that you just need some time to yourself to rest, which is the most honest and accurate thing you could possibly have said.
-[The problem is, she doesn’t believe nor understand you, even though she is one of your closest friends and has been for almost two decades – kinda makes you rethink the entire relationship.]
+Unfortunately, she doesn’t believe nor understand you even though she’s one of your closest friends (and has been for almost two decades).

-The situation doesn’t change, instead it gets even more uncomfortable as time passes.
+The situation doesn’t change and even gets more uncomfortable as time passes.

-The reason for this is very simple: at the start of this whole situation, while I was keeping to myself, the people who didn’t know me well (AKA the acquaintances) assumed I didn’t like them and that I therefore didn’t want to spend time with them.
+The reason for this is very simple: at the start of this whole situation, while I was keeping to myself, the people who didn’t know me well (AKA the acquaintances) probably assumed I didn’t like them and that I therefore didn’t want to spend time with them.
 They figured I was avoiding them and perceived my alone time as me raining on their parade, which resulted in them being seriously offended.
-I wasn’t aware of this at first and they didn’t ask me if any of it was true, so I didn’t get the chance to explain myself to them, which I didn’t think I needed to do to begin with.
+I wasn’t aware of this at first and they didn’t ask me if any of it was true, so I didn’t get the chance to explain myself to them which, to be fair, I didn’t know I needed to do to begin with.

-[In fact, I explained my need to skip a party in order to go to bed early to them at some point, to which they answered that I didn’t need to justify myself to them.
-So far, so good.]
+In fact, I once even explained my need to skip a party in order to go to bed early to them at some point, to which they answered that I didn’t need to justify myself to them.
+So far, so good.

 I obviously suspected that something was wrong as soon as they stopped talking to me altogether or even acknowledging my presence, but I didn’t think I should be held accountable for how they were feeling based on their assumptions about myself that weren’t even anywhere near true.
-Clearly, they (not me − I was fine, remember?) had a problem with the situation from the start, so I believe it was their responsibility to either accept my behaviour and move on with their lives or to directly confront / ask me about it, if it bothered them that much.
+Clearly, they, not me − I was fine, remember? − had a problem with the situation from the start, so I believe it was their responsibility to either accept my behaviour and move on with their lives or to directly confront me about it, if it bothered them that much.

-It’s pretty safe to say that things didn’t end well which is unfortunate.
-I didn’t manage to patch things up with my “close” friend, sadly.
+It’s pretty safe to say that things didn’t end well which is unfortunate and sadly, I didn’t manage to patch things up with my friend of twenty years.